apache/incubator-brooklyn/docs/guide/ops/locations/index.md

   For all names, a random suffix will be appended to help guarantee uniqueness;
   this can be removed by setting `vmNameSaltLength: 0`.

+- A DNS domain name where this host should be placed can be specified with `domainName` (in selected clouds only)

 - User metadata can be attached using the syntax `userMetadata: { key: value, key2: "value 2" }` (or `userMetadata=key=value,key2="value 2"` in a properties file)